chriskuhtz/pokemon-v7/README.md

 1. create a new Branch
 2. npm install
 3. npm run dev
-4. put a devmode=true entry into your localstorage
+4. for put a devmode=true entry into your localstorage

+# Creating your own Game version

+1. make a new branch called /edition/NAME_OF_YOUR_GAME
+2. build your game through the constants/gameData folder
+3. duplicate your gameData folder into /NAME_OF_YOUR_GAME_edition to avoid merge issues when keeping up with main branch
+4. If you want to implement new features, please consider making a separate Branch and Pull Request into main

 # Creating a new Map